8base/cli/README.md

 $ 8base login --email="my@email.com" --password="myP@ssw0rd"
 ```

-Once successfully authenticated, an file will be updated at `~/.8baserc` with a JSON payload for the authenticated session.
+Once successfully authenticated, a file will be updated at `~/.8baserc` with a JSON payload for the authenticated session.

 ## Further Information
 For more information about commands and configuration options, please refer the [8base CLI documentation](https://docs.8base.com/development-tools/cli).
 You can also learn about the different commands from the CLI by running `--help` with the package itself, or a given command.